Lee Corso: Broadcasting career

-In 1987, Corso was hired by ESPN as an analyst for its Saturday College GameDay program that originates from the site of one of the day's big games.
-He often plays the role of comic foil to co-hosts Desmond Howard, Rece Davis, and Kirk Herbstreit as they cover the major college football games from August until January.
-Corso's catchphrase, "Not so fast, my friend!", with pencil always in hand, is usually directed at Kirk Herbstreit, in disagreement with Herbstreit's predictions.
-Corso also calls nearly everyone "sweetheart."
+In 1987, Corso was hired by ESPN as an analyst for its Saturday College GameDay program that since 1993 had originated from the site of one of the day's big games.
+He often played the role of comic foil to co-hosts Chris Fowler and Kirk Herbstreit.
+Corso's catchphrase, "Not so fast, my friend!", with pencil always in hand, would commonly be exclaimed in playful disagreement to his colleagues' predictions.